TinDang97/Sudoku-Brute-Force-Algorithm/README.md

-# Sudoku-Algorithm-
+# Sudoku Algorithm
-The computer can play Sudoku game that using algorithm.
+The computer can play Sudoku game that using brute brute-force algorithm.